rphlmr/expo-nextjs-monorepo/README.md

 ### apps/expo-app package.json

-- Add all your Expo despendencies
+- Add all your Expo dependencies
 - Run all your Expo Cli commands from here or create a script entry in root package.json

 ### apps/next-app package.json